 Selection of outputs

-Each submission will comprise a number of outputs equal to 2.5 times the combined FTE of submitted staff.
-A minimum of one output is required for each submitted staff member, with no more than five attributed to any individual (including former staff).
-The Code of Practice details processes that will be used to ensure a fair and transparent selection of outputs, without bias to any particular group of staff.
-This involves peer review of potential REF outputs before selecting in rank order the strongest available.
+Each submission would comprise a number of outputs equal to 2.5 times the combined FTE of submitted staff.
+A minimum of one output was required for each submitted staff member, with no more than five attributed to any individual (including former staff).
+The Code of Practice detailed processes that would be used to ensure a fair and transparent selection of outputs, without bias to any particular group of staff.
+This involved peer review of potential REF outputs before selecting in rank order the strongest available.

-Submission of a pool of outputs rather than a fixed number per person is intended to provide increased flexibility in selecting outputs for submission.
-However, the funding bodies have put in place additional measures to recognise the effect that equality-related circumstances may have on research productivity.
-Such circumstances include qualifying as an early career academic, having taken family-related leave or secondments and career breaks, or circumstances equivalent to absence such as illness, disability and caring responsibilities.
+Submission of a pool of outputs rather than a fixed number per person was intended to provide increased flexibility in selecting outputs for submission.
+However, the funding bodies had put in place additional measures to recognise the effect that equality-related circumstances may have on research productivity.
+Such circumstances included qualifying as an early career academic, having taken family-related leave or secondments and career breaks, or circumstances equivalent to absence such as illness, disability and caring responsibilities.

-It is important to note that the REF rules prevent us from using any other source of information to take account of equality-related circumstances, and therefore even though you may have already provided this information to your department for other purposes, or if your circumstances are clearly known, this declaration form is the only route to having them considered for REF purposes.
+It is important to note that the REF rules prevented us from using any other source of information to take account of equality-related circumstances, and therefore even though staff may have had already provided this information to department for other purposes, or their circumstances were clearly known, this declaration form was the only route to having them considered for REF purposes.

-All staff have been invited by Chair of the REF Circumstances Board to complete a disclosure form (Annex 15 of the Code of Practice) which should be returned directly to HR via REFCircs@bournemouth.ac.uk.
+All staff were invited by Chair of the REF Circumstances Board to complete a disclosure form (Annex 15 of the Code of Practice) which was returned directly to HR via REFCircs@bournemouth.ac.uk.

 Further information about the REF is available: